sdroege/gstreamer-rs/docs/gstreamer/docs.md

 A `Bin` implements the following default behaviour for answering to a `Query`:

-* GST_QUERY_DURATION:If the query has been asked before with the same format and the bin is a toplevel bin (ie. has no parent), use the cached previous value.
-If no previous value was cached, the query is sent to all sink elements in the bin and the MAXIMUM of all values is returned.
-If the bin is a toplevel bin the value is cached.
+* GST_QUERY_DURATION: The bin will forward the query to all sink elements contained within and will return the maximum value.
 If no sinks are available in the bin, the query fails.

 * GST_QUERY_POSITION:The query is sent to all sink elements in the bin and the